 Accounting & Analysis

-completion time approximately 9 hours
+completion time approximately 20 hours

 The course is aimed at analysts with little accounting knowledge, or as a refresher of key concepts.
 It aims

-Downloadable exercises, with full video de-briefs, will allow delegates to understand how the operations of the
+Downloadable exercises, with full video de-briefs, will allow delegates to understand how the operations

-cash (or not!).
+ability to generate cash (or not!).

-Delegates will learn how to calculate and interpret key operating and performance metrics used in valuation and
+Delegates will learn how to calculate and interpret key operating and performance metrics used in valuation

-pension deficits and leasing for example.
+example involving pension deficits and leasing for example.
 This course is equally relevant to people

 in management and accounting in a corporate context and analysts, investors and managers in banks and